dortania/OpenCore-Install-Guide/clover-conversion/Clover-config.md

 # Disable Drivers

-Just don't add your drivers to `UEFI -> Drivers`, alternatively add `#` in-front of the driver in your config.plist for OpenCOre to skip it.
+Just don't add your drivers to `UEFI -> Drivers`, alternatively add `#` in-front of the driver in your config.plist for OpenCore to skip it.

 # Gui